Software Testing Policy and Strategy¶

 3 Phase 1: Enabling Teams¶

-This early phase should start in June 2019 and should cover at least the next few Program Increments.
+This early phase started in June 2019 and covers several Program Increments.

 As an outcome of such a policy it is expected that appropriate technical practices are performed regularly by each team (eg. TDD, test-first, test automation).
 This will allow us in Phase 2 to crank up quality by increasing testing intensity and quality, and still have teams following those practices.

 It is expected that the systems that are built are modular and testable from the start, so that in Phase 2 the roads are paved to enable increase of quality and provide business support by the testing process in terms of monitoring the quality.

 One goal of this initial phase is to create awareness of the importance given to testing by upper management.
 Means to implement a testing process are provided (tools, training, practices, guidelines) so that teams can adopt them.

 We cover these practices: